carbonblack/carbon-black-cloud-sdk-python/docs/guides.rst

 - Have a working knowledge of Python.
 - Have a basic understanding of what the Carbon Black Cloud does, and its basic terminology such as events, alerts, and watchlists.
+- Need information to update to new versions of the SDK when enhanced features are released.

 Certain guides may be more geared towards audiences with more experience with the Carbon Black Cloud, such as administrators.